Discover how to get your website ranked higher on Google, Bing, and the other search engines with our easy-to-follow SEO

 Doing all three of the above regularly should give you more than enough content.
 You’ll find it’s helpful to not keep everything you think of.
 Whenever we brainstorm 5 (or 50!) different ideas, whatever we haven’t written that week, we’ll get rid of.
 If it’s really a good idea, we’ll think of it again, or come back to it.

 So there we go, the key recipe for SEO success is to write for people, not for search engines.
 Put content out there that people want to read.
 If you do this properly and consistently YOU WILL SEE RESULTS.

-Don’t forget to update and submit your new sitemap everytime you publish new content (although you can automate this – or we can show you).
+Don’t forget to update and submit your new sitemap each time you publish new content (although you can automate this – or we can show you).

 Our favourite part about this is that SEO doesn’t have to be hard.
 By having a process, a structure, and consistency, you can rank your content quickly.
 Just remember that you need to commit.

 If you’re not really ready to write and create content regularly, then you’re not going to get the content you want.

 Not sure where to start?
-What if we could give you every item that needed fixing on your site so you can rank on Google faster?
-If you’re serious about getting more traffic to your website you can take advantage of a free in-depth website audit.
-Fill out the form below to get yours today.
+What if we could give you a high quality article every month so you can rank on Google faster?
+If you’re serious about getting more traffic to your website you can take advantage of our content service.
+Contact us to find out more.